Registration to the Master of Science in Global Health

 FAQ Master in Global Health Candidacies-Applicants

 What length and style should the motivation letter and letters of recommendation adopt ?

 - There is no standard length or style these letters should adopt.

-- For the recommendation letters, European (short, to the point), Anglo-Saxon (lengthy elaborating all of your references experience with you) and any other style is accepted.
+- For the recommendation letters, European (short, to the point), Anglo-Saxon (lengthy elaborating all your references experience with you) and any other style is accepted.
 We will be more interested in recommendation letters that underline, real experience with the candidate, rather than standardized letters, that enumerate lists of things that are already underlined in the CV or motivation letter.
-But any style will do and we will base our decision on the entire candidacy submission.
+But any style will do, and we will base our decision on the entire candidacy submission.

-Is it CHF 500 for all students, Swiss and International?
+Are the semester fees of CHF 500 for all students, Swiss and International?

 Are there other costs associated with the program?